Olney1/Deploying-a-Neural-Network-Model-with-Flask/README.md

 ## How it Works

 The user uploads an image through the web interface.
 The image is then processed and fed into the neural network model.
-The model makes a prediction about the class of the image (Pigeon, Dog, Human, Baby, or Unknown if the confidence score is below a certain threshold).
+The model makes a prediction about the class of the image (Pigeon, Dog, Adult, Baby, or Unknown if the confidence score is below a certain threshold).
 The prediction, along with the associated confidence score, is then displayed on the webpage.

 ## Contributing